ERP Integration Services

 The business case for ERP usually rests on having a single system of record.
 That case collapses when the ERP sits in isolation from the systems that generate the data it's supposed to consolidate.
 Orders come in through e-commerce but get keyed into the ERP by hand.
 Customers exist in the CRM but not in the ERP, so invoices have to be created from scratch.
 Inventory levels are correct in the WMS but the ERP shows yesterday's numbers because the sync runs overnight.
 The system of record becomes the system everyone works around.

 ERP integration engineering is distinct from building the ERP itself.
-Integration requires understanding two data schemas, mapping between them, handling the cases where they don't align, managing the sequence of operations when transactions depend on prior records existing in both systems, and building the error handling and monitoring that makes the integration trustworthy in production over time.
-A working integration on day one that drifts into silent failure six months later creates more data reconciliation work than no integration at all.
+You have to understand two data schemas and map between them.
+You have to handle the cases where they disagree, and sequence operations so a transaction only posts once the records it depends on exist in both systems.
+And you have to build the error handling and monitoring that keeps the integration trustworthy in production.
+A working integration on day one that drifts into silent failure six months later creates more reconciliation work than no integration at all.

 Capabilities